pizzawarrior/Node-CSV-Reader/README.md

 - stop all services
 - re-activate line 38 in 'docker-compose.yml'
 - run `docker compose up` to start all services

+### Troubleshooting:
+Error: Error response from daemon: Ports are not available: exposing port TCP 0.0.0.0:5432 -> 0.0.0.0:0: listen tcp 0.0.0.0:5432: bind: address already in use
+Cause: Port 5432 is already in use
+Solution:
+- See what is running on 5432: `sudo lsof -i:5432`
+- Remove it: sudo kill -9 <PID #>
+- `docker compose up`

 ### Project References:
 - https://github.com/thombergs/code-examples/tree/master/nodejs/node-csv-importer